 Research on the Transition to Motherhood

 New neurobiological research is giving us some insight into the brain and psychological changes that occur with motherhood.
-It seems that motherhood does actually change the structure of women’s brains.
+It seems that motherhood does change the structure of women’s brains.
 The brain is somewhat rewired with a new emphasis placed on the ability to sense and read other people’s (particularly their babies’) non-verbal signals.
 While this is nature’s way of priming the brain for caregiving, it does not always fit well with the demands of our modern world.

 Women often express feeling that they have “mommy brain” for months after becoming a parent.
 Turns out this is a real phenomenon.
 The neural pruning that takes place to ready a mom’s brain for infant caregiving, might have also trimmed some connections that were previously used for their “day job” or higher-level brain functioning.
 The changes can be seen even 2 years after giving birth.